olivermdelgado/olivermdelgado.github.io/README.md

 * Prototyped native Android analytic integration leveraging the New Relic Analytics SDK to gather critical Android application data from Verse app and visualized that data via New Relic analytic cloud queries.

 ### Texas A&M University • Undergraduate Research Assistant • Aug 2016-May 2017
-* Supervised by Dr. Bryan Rasmussen, I participated in an effort to promote light energy efficiency by automating the energy audit process.
+* I participated in an research effort to promote light energy efficiency by automating the energy audit process under the supervision of Dr. Bryan Rasmussen.
 * Developed Python and C++ programs using Open_CV image recognition libraries to identify light type, shape, and placement.
 Data was used in tandem with odometry readings to map light locations onto a generated floor plan.
 * Led software team and cross-collaborated with several other undergraduate students on a multidisciplinary engineering team to develop an autonomous robot capable of analyzing and processing the light data in a room.